rmpku/CPDM/README.md

-# CPDM
-A Dataset and Benchmark for Copyright Protection from Text-to-Image Diffusion Models
+# A Dataset and Benchmark for Copyright Protection from Text-to-Image Diffusion Models

 # Demo
 Click here: https://c08947cdc762.ngrok.app/